samina-shameem/chat_app/Task.md

 - [TODO] The user should be able to delete existing messages.

 **SideNav.jsx:**
-- [TODO] Display via a side navigation, see this example: https://t.ly/PFbQq.
+- [x] Display via a side navigation, see this example: https://t.ly/PFbQq.
   - Tips: https://t.ly/iaWJa
-- [TODO] Only show a logout button that logs out, clears the token, and redirects to the Login page.
+- [x] Only show a logout button that logs out, clears the token, and redirects to the Login page.

 **General:**
 - [TODO] You need to host the app on Netlify.
 Change the site name to something you like.
 This is to practice hosting and avoid CORS issues, as I've configured the server to whitelist Netlify. 😏